alibaba/bifrostui/packages/bui-core/src/Progress/index.en-US.md

 };
 ```

-### Customizing the Color of Unfilled Segments
+### Custom Trail Color

-Specify the color of unfilled segments using `trailColor`.
+Specify the color of the unfinished segment using `trailColor`.

 ```tsx
 import React from 'react';